agvxov/cursed_c/README.md

 Here, as a GNU extension.

 ### Dot dot dot
-Not nearly as obsecure as the rest, but worth including.
+Not nearly as obscure as the rest, but worth including.
 `...` signals to the compiler that any number of values may be pushed into the stack on any call to this function.
 Normally `stdarg.h` and it's va\_list ("Variable Argument LIST") would be used or